 INNOVATIVE SOLUTIONS TO EDUCATIONAL CHALLENGES

 Millions of the world’s children live in extreme poverty and with constant hunger.
 Many are at risk for major diseases, and lack access to public education, especially if they are girls.
 For example, 31 million girls worldwide miss out on primary education because they lack transportation to get to school or live in areas so remote that no school is nearby or no full-time teaches available.

 Floating solar-powered schools are being used in Bangladesh to ensure uninterrupted learning for children whose communities have been affected by floods and rising sea water.
 Some children in school in Uganda have access to a solar-powered Digital Drum, a ruggedly built computer loaded with dynamic multimedia content and housed in a kiosk built into an oil drum.
 And, in South Africa, the TechnoGirls partnership among UNICEF, the government and the business, connects thousands of adolescent girls with mentors from the tech sector to boost their skills and job readiness in non-traditional jobs.

-- Take part in the World’s Largest Lesson by using the School Activities Pack.
+- Take part in the World’s Largest Lesson by using the School Activities Pack and other UNICEF activities.

 - Sign the Global Petition.

 - Contribute to or volunteer for a Food Bank